Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Related Work

 \subsection{The Challenges of Benchmarking}

 Benchmarks are measurement instruments consisting of a dataset or a set of datasets and a metric, characterizing tasks or abilities of machine learning models.
-They are adopted by communities of researchers for a standardized measurement of models’ abilities to accomplish certain tasks and comparison across models \cite{raji2021ai}.
+They are adopted by communities of researchers as a standardized measurement of models’ abilities to accomplish certain tasks and provide comparison across models \cite{raji2021ai}.
 Specifically, since early AI developments focused on creating models that specialized in certain tasks, such as optical character recognition (OCR), benchmarks and leaderboards were designed to standardize the measure of these specialized tasks and promote development of ``better'' performing models among the machine learning community \cite{10.1145/3630106.3659012}.
 This benchmarking practice for specific tasks continued as more models were developed, even for recently published general purpose large language models: measuring systems’ abilities to generate code \cite{matton2024leakagecodegenerationevaluation, chen2021evaluatinglargelanguagemodels,austin2021programsynthesislargelanguage, yu-etal-2018-spider}, reason based on common sense \cite{Bisk2019PIQARA, zellers-etal-2019-hellaswag, sakaguchi2019winograndeadversarialwinogradschema}, comprehend and use texts \cite{dua2019dropreadingcomprehensionbenchmark, rajpurkar-etal-2018-know, lai-etal-2017-race}, perform arithmetic operations \cite{cobbe2021trainingverifierssolvemath,hendrycks2021measuring}, and so on.
 In addition to benchmarks that measure a specialized task, recent efforts also focused on creating benchmarks that measure the general intelligence of models \cite{liang2023holisticevaluationlanguagemodels, srivastava2023imitationgamequantifyingextrapolating, zhong2023agievalhumancentricbenchmarkevaluating}.
+Other benchmarking approaches have focused on soliciting crowd-sourced user evaluations of model performance by creating platforms where users can actively participate in pair-wise ratings of different model outputs, such as Chatbot Arena \cite{chiang2024chatbotarenaopenplatform} (now just https://arena.ai/) and GenAI Arena \cite{jiang2024genaiarenaopenevaluation}.